JasonTheWanger/similarItemSearch/README.md

   - Load the final combined embeddings and posting IDs.
   - Build a FAISS index using cosine similarity.
   - Query the index for the top 50 most similar items for each product.
-  - Optionally filter results using a similarity threshold.
+  - Optionally filter results using a similarity threshold >= 0.7.
   - Generate a submission CSV file (`submission.csv`) in the required format:
     - Each row contains a `posting_id` and a space-separated list of predicted matching posting IDs.